CP1401/Practicals/prac_06/README.md

 print(determine_weight_category(25))  # This should be overweight
 ```

 Notice that in these tests we didn't bother saving the category as a variable.
-We can just print what the function
-returns directly.
+We can just print what the function returns directly.
-Notice also that we tested a boundary condition (25) because that's what good programmers do, right?
+Notice also that we tested a **boundary condition** (25) because that's what good programmers do, right?
-Of course, we should test ALL of the conditions, so **write at least as many tests as there are different outputs now.**
+Of course, we should test ALL the conditions, so now **write at least as many tests as there are different outputs.**

 How are you going?
 If any of this is not making sense, it might be a good idea to go back to the lectures and see what
 you might have missed in the teaching there.

-Before we write our nicely reusable function for getting valid inputs, how about we try a complete main program without
+Before we write our nicely reusable function for getting valid inputs, let's try a simple main program.
-it.
 We'll then add that function as an enhancement.

 **Type this main function at the top of your program**: